 - Remediation governance – effective remediation is an involved process.
 To be most effective there should be governance around the remediation process.
 That includes creating a policy outlining minimum requirements of remediation activities, as well creating guidance documents, such a Playbook, and Standard Operating Procedures (SOPs) to provide the steps to ensure compliance with the requirements outlined in the policy;

 - Risk and deficiency compilation, evaluation and prioritization – Risks are identified through a seeming less endless number of channels: audits, internal evaluations, GAO, news outlets, etc. There is no way Agencies can remediate all risks consecutively.
 Our remediation approach includes a methodology to compile these risks, evaluate the documents that report the risks to identify more gradual risks, and then prioritize the risks so that Agencies have a better idea of where to begin and a structured path to effective remediation;

 - Risk decision communication – Decisions are made everyday.
 Large and small.
 When they are large, they are often documented and that should not be different when those decisions are about risk.
 Agencies often have a significantly higher amount of institutional knowledge than those external to the Agency who are identifying risks.

 - Remediation documentation – Remediation efforts need to be properly documented in order to support and report plans, progress, and accomplishments.
-We have templates that can be customized to fit any programs needs.
-However, we recommend that the critical remediation elements always be including.
+We have templates that can be customized to fit any program’s needs.
+However, we recommend that the critical remediation elements always be included.
 Those elements are:

 - Identified deficiency and/or risk(s);